-The communicator contains a diagnostics function that allows you to test the integrity of the cellular communication, check panel settings.
+The communicator contains a diagnostics function that allows you to test the integrity of the cellular communication, setup ECP and DSC Passthu, and check panel settings.
 To use diagnostics, reset the communicator and enter the diagnostics code 2313 (DIAG).

 Communication Status